 Maps & Navigation

 Hammerhead Karoo 2 and 1040 offer every navigation feature you can think of.
-However, they differ mainly in used maps, calculating speed, and accuracy.
+However, they differ mainly in the maps used, speed calculations, and accuracy.

 The Edge 1040 uses Garmin Routable Cycle Maps and has multi-band GNSS ensuring half-meter precision.
 It’s super fast and accurate.